-Matthew GUY (Bulleen) (17:15): It is a pleasure to speak in the calendar year 2025 on a bill that involves - there goes the planning minister - the planning system.
+Matthew GUY (Bulleen) (17:15): It is a pleasure to speak in the calendar year 2025 on a bill that involves - there goes the Minister for Planning - the planning system.
 I heard the minister's strong grasp of her portfolio in her scripted speech.
 It was very interesting to start the year off that way.
 I want to make some comments on the bill, and I note in its title the Consumer and Planning Legislation Amendment (Housing Statement Reform) Bill 2024 refers to the government's housing statement, on which I want to make a couple of comments, although I will start off by making some comments around the reforms.
 I note it has got changes to VCAT and planning laws, particularly in relation to PPV, Planning Panels Victoria.
-I understand that the government is saying, 'Well, we need these reforms to planning panels, and we need these reforms now because they are slowing up our housing statement and we have got to pass these to get these reforms'.
+I understand that the government is saying, 'Well, we need these reforms to planning panels, and we need these reforms.'
 The minister has had these powers since the 1990s.
-It is called a 20 part 4, and under the Baillieu government it was further amended under a
+It is called a 20(4), and under the Baillieu government it was further amended under a 20A.

-20 part A. I am not scripted, unlike the minister.
-I mean, I would know this; you think you would know this.
+I am not scripted, unlike the minister.
+I would know this; you think you would know this.
 You do not need to go to Parliament and say, 'We have to put our statement on hold.
 We haven't met our target for this year, and it will be harder next year to meet the same target because we've only got 50,000 as opposed to 80,000.'
 The government has got the powers now; it does not need a change.
-As I said, it is called the 20 part 4 in the Planning and Environment Act 1987 or 20 part A, which is for an authority to use it.
+As I said, it is called a 20(4) in the Planning and Environment Act 1987 or 20A, which is for an authority to use it.
 Maybe one of their authorities would like to use it, because they have got the authority, which was gifted to them in this legislation by reforms from the then coalition government.
 But it has not been used.
 Why has it not been used?
-Because there is always an excuse as to why things cannot happen - 'You're blocking,' 'You're this,' 'You're that,' 'We haven't got this,' 'We haven't got that.'
+Because there is always an excuse as to why things cannot happen - 'You're blocking, you're this, you're that, we haven't got this, we haven't got that.'

 At the end of the day the government has made a target, and it is not going to meet it because it is just not very good.
 They have taxed the industry out of existence in Victoria.
 We know that.
-I mean, look at Melbourne's skyline.
-I saw the other day a great, great big new twin tower project residential for Sydney, which is going up and has been approved off there in Sydney's CBD.
+Look at Melbourne's skyline.
+I saw the other day a great big new twin tower residential project for Sydney, which is going up and has been approved there in Sydney's CBD.
 Meanwhile, the same project which Dick Wynne boasted was going to be the tallest in the Southern Hemisphere appears to be on ice down in Southbank because they cannot get it off the ground in Victoria.
 They cannot get a builder; no-one will build here.
 They cannot get domestic purchasers to purchase 2000 apartments - no shock on that.
-And you cannot get overseas buyers because frankly they have gone to Brisbane.
-Take a reality check: that is what it is.
+And you cannot get overseas buyers, because frankly they have gone to Brisbane.
+Take a reality check; that is what it is.